Fixing the Exit Polls to Match the Policy

 How come the published Final National Exit poll indicates that Bush was a 50.7-48.3% winner?
 The pollsters forced the NEP to match the recorded vote by implying there were 6 million more returning Bush 2000 voters than were still alive in 2004 – an impossible 110% turnout.
 And even that sleight-of-hand was not enough; they had to inflate Bush’s 12:22am shares of returning and new voters to complete the match in the Final NEP.

 An even greater miracle occurred in 1992 for Poppy Bush.
 In that election, 119% of living Bush 1988 voters turned out.
-But even that wasn’t enough to steal it from Clinton.
+But even that was not enough to steal it from Clinton.

 Let’s move on to 2008.
 Obama won the recorded vote by 52.9-45.6% (9.5 million votes).
 Of course, that is also what the adjusted National Exit Poll indicates.
 But it’s not how the exit poll respondents said they voted.